H-2A contracts provide for certain benefits.

-- $10.72 per hour for all your work in 2016.
-Even if you are working on a piece rate, your earnings should equal $10.72 for all the hours you work each week;
+- A minimum wage of $15.81 per hour in North Carolina for all your work in 2024.
+Even if you are working on a piece rate, your earnings should equal at least $15.81 for all the hours you work each week;

 - Payment for the cost of your transportation and meals for your journey back to your home or on to your next job when you finish your contract;

-- Free housing which meets the standards of the North Carolina Migrant Housing Act;
+- Free housing which, if it is in a migrant labor camp, meets the standards of the North Carolina Migrant Housing Act;

-- A 75% guarantee — you are guaranteed pay equal to 75% of the hours promised in the contract if the employer provides you with fewer hours of work during the contract period;
+- A 3/4 guarantee — you are guaranteed pay equal to 75% of the hours promised in the contract if the employer provides you with fewer than 75% of the total contract period hours of work promised;

-- Wage statements for each week that accurately show the number of hours you worked, the number of units you picked and your pay;
+- Wage statements for each week that accurately show the number of hours you worked, the number of units you picked, and your pay; and

 - Compliance with all laws governing farmworker employment, including field sanitation, migrant housing, and pesticide safety.